bactopia/bactopia/docs/datasets.md

 **Clustered RefSeq Proteins**
 For the given bacterial species, completed RefSeq genomes are downloaded and then the proteins are clustered and formatted for usage with Prokka.

+**Minmer Sketch of RefSeq Genomes**
+Using the completed genomes downloaded for clustering proteins a Mash sketch and Sourmash signature is created for these genomes.
+These sketches can then be used for automatic selection of reference genomes for variant calling.

 **Optional User Populated Folders**
 A few folders for things such as calling variants, insertion sequences and primers are created that the user can manually populate.